 Scottish distillery, The Macallan unbottles its products’ elements via its augmented reality app.

-The brand has developed a mixed-reality app for HoloLens, which offers an animation into the whisky-making process, starting with the American and European types of oak trees used to make aging casks.
+The brand has developed a mixed-reality app for Microsoft HoloLens, which offers an animation into the whisky-making process, starting with the American and European types of oak trees used to make aging casks.

 While the AR experience is designed to animate around a bottle of The Macallan, they are also providing another experience with their “Gallery 12” art exhibit, which debuted in New York City in October.
-Guests could wear HoloLens to learn the history of the brand and the origins of the flavors as they viewed theme-inspired art pieces.
+Guests could wear Microsoft HoloLens to learn the history of the brand and the origins of the flavors as they viewed theme-inspired art pieces.
 Users could see the American and European oak forests.